Eastern Arizona College

 Eastern Arizona College (EAC), is a community college in Graham County, Arizona, United States.
 The main campus is in Thatcher, with satellite locations in Gila County and Greenlee County.
 It is the oldest community college in Arizona and the only one in the state with a marching band.

 History

 Eastern Arizona College was chartered by the Church of Jesus Christ of Latter-day Saints in 1888.
 Classes started in a church room in Central, Arizona in 1890 with 17 students and was called the St. Joseph Stake Academy.
 In 1891, classes were moved to Thatcher, Arizona, to be more centralized and due to room constraints.
 The school continued to expand, though it was strapped financially.
-In 1908, a new 21-room building was opened that would eventually be called Old Main.
+In 1903, land was purchased for a new building, but construction was not able to get underway until 1908.
+The new 21-room building that finally opened in December 1911 would eventually be known as Old Main.